Funnyadd/personnal-website/README.md

 The front-end of the website is currently hosted on [vercel](https://vercel.com/docs) and the back-end is hosted on a home-server via http.
 To view it, go to [adammihajlovic.ca](adammihajlovic.ca).

-The Strapi back-end is hosted from home on [home.adammihajlovic.ca/admin](home.adammihajlovic.ca/admin) in order to make changes wherever I am.
+The Strapi back-end is hosted from home on [home.adammihajlovic.ca/admin](home.adammihajlovic.ca/admin) in order to make changes wherever I am.\
+(Needs a password for access by the way :wink:)

 For more information please feel free to contact me with my information provided on the website: [adammihajlovic.ca](adammihajlovic.ca)